 Introduction to MySQL MIN() Function

 MySQL MIN() function is an SQL query that returns the minimum value from a set of values recorded in a database table.
-Usually, MIN() is an aggregate function that can be used to calculate over a range of values returned by the SELECT query statement to find out the minimum record from those separated rows in the table.
+Usually, MIN() is an aggregate function that can be used to calculate over a range of values returned by the SELECT query statement to find the minimum record from those separated rows in the table.
 MIN() function receives a conditional expression that can be a column name or valid term involving columns.
-The function returns a NULL value if there is no condition that matches.
-Suppose we can use this function for finding out the least population of a city from a list of cities.
+The function returns a NULL value if no condition matches.
+Suppose we can use this function to find out the least population of a city from a list of cities.

 Syntax with Explanation: